tsolucio/coreBOSBlog/plugins/simplesearch/README.md

 Multiple filters can be provided, and in order to search in the page's **Tag** field you would add `- @taxonomy: [tag]` as shown in the configuration example above.

 The only thing needed to provide this functionality is a search box that points to the current page and appends the `query` parameter.
 You can again simple include the sample `simplesearch_searchbox.html.twig` file or add your own.
 Because the route is configured to point to the blog page, and because the blog page already iterates over a collection, SimpleSearch will replace the page collection with the search-filtered collection.
 No results page is required.

+## Performance

+Simplesearch is not a full-fledged index-powered search engine.
+It merely iterates over the pages and searches the content and title for matching strings.
+That's it.
+This is not going to result in screaming fast searches if your site has lots of content.
+One way to optimize things a little is to change the `search_content` configuration option from `rendered` to `raw`.
+This means the `rawMarkdown()` method is used rather than the `content()` method, to retrieve the page content, and in turn means plugin events, markdown processing, image processing, and other time-consuming tasks are not performed.
+This can often yield adequate search results without the need for all this extra work.

 ## Searching Taxonomy